Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Constructions of simply connected, minimal, symplectic and exotic 4-manifolds between the Noether and half Noether lines

-Hence we have the following theorem: \\ \begin{theorem} There exists a minimal, simply connected, symplectic 4-manifold $Y$ lying in between the Noether and the half Noether lines.
-The manifold $Y$ has one basic class up to sign and is obtained by the $(\mathcal{K,L})$-star surgery. \end{theorem}$ \square$
+The intersection form of the filling $\mathcal{L}$ is $[-4]$ (see Definition \ref{KL}), and its inverse is $[-1/4]$.
+Hence, with Equation \ref{4f}, this gives that $\widetilde{4f}|_{\mathcal{L}}=0$.
+Therefore the class $4f$ extends to $Y$ uniquely.
+This shows that $Y$ is minimal.

-\begin{remark} We note that we can do this construction with $E(1)\# 5\CPb$ instead of $E(6)$.
-This gives us an exotic 4-manifold with $b_2^+ =1$.
-We will come back to this construction in a follow-up paper. \end{remark}
+Hence we have the following theorem: \\ \begin{theorem} There exists a simply connected, minimal, symplectic 4-manifold $Y$ with an exotic smooth structure, and with one SW basic class up to sign, lying in between the Noether and the half Noether lines, obtained by the $(\mathcal{K,L})$-star surgery. \end{theorem}$ \square$